AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 **Linear and HDR Rendering**

 So far we've assumed all our calculations to be in linear color pace and to account for this we need to [gamma correct](https://learnopengl.com/Advanced-Lighting/Gamma-Correction) at the end of the shader.
-Calculatingg
+Calculating lighting in linear space is incredibly important as PBR requires all inputs to be linear.
+Note taking this into account will result in incorrect lighting.
+Additionally, we want light inputs to be close to their physical equivalents